MayMeow/uses/README.md

 ## Pens

-- Pilot Hi-Tecpoint V5 ⭐️
+- Pilot Hi-Tecpoint V5
-- Pilot Hi-Tecpoint V7 ⭐️
+- Pilot Hi-Tecpoint V7
 - Pilot V-Pen (fountain pen) - I like it but it has erasable atrament and it is not truly black but very dark gray...

+*ℹ️ This list changes over time as tools are tested, replaced, or removed.*